Tour the Home in the Movie, It’s Complicated

 We get a view of how the armoire looks open when Jake is over one evening spending time with the children.

 You really get a wonderful view of the kitchen in this photo.
 So many scenes take place in this inviting kitchen.
 Jane owns a bakery so it’s fitting that she would have a kitchen that looks like a real, working kitchen.
 In the movie, Adam, the architect is designing a better designed kitchen for her.
 The only thing that bothered me about the kitchen was the big double oven/stove crammed into the corner near the wall.
 That just seemed improbable due to how unsafe (fire hazard) it would be.
-Maybe that’s one of the reasons Jane needs a new kitchen.
 You get a glimpse of the rugged dining room table here, too.

 This is kind of an odd view from the movie, but it really illustrates how the Kitchen, Dining Room and Living Room are all tied into each other.
 At the far end you see the fireplace in the living room.
 Next room, coming this way toward the kitchen is the dining room and in the immediate scene, Adam and Jane are at the island counter in the kitchen.
 The rooms literally flow one into the other.
 Be a great house for entertaining, wouldn’t it?